Lanjelin/PokeMMO-docker/.github/README.md

 Container based on [Docker Baseimage KasmVNC by linuxserver](https://github.com/linuxserver/docker-baseimage-kasmvnc).

 Under no circumstances expose this container to anything but your local machine, unless you really know what you're doing.
-Failure to pratice proper security could lead to compromise of account.
+Failure to practice proper security could lead to compromise of account.

 It's against PokeMMO [Code of Conduct](https://pokemmo.com/en/code_of_conduct/)(4d.) to run in any form of virtual machine, but the client seems to be unable to detect it as long as docker is not run in a VM itself.
 This image comes with no guarantee however, and all use is at your own risk.